citronneur/kerlab/README.md

 # Kerlab
-A Rust version of Kekeo for playing with kerberos
+A Rust implementation of Kerberos for FUn and Detection

 Kerlab was developped just to drill down *kerberos* protocol and better understand it.
 The main pupose is to write more targeted detection rules.